leduckhai/leduckhai/README.md

 3. My estimated IQ is modestly ~120-130.
 I'm a proof of Attitude >= Altitude

-4. Most people think I'm a highschool student.
+4. Most white people think I'm a highschool student.
 Thanks mom for giving me a cute face!

 5. Since I was 3, I spent all of my childhood imprisoned within an orphanage.
 So all my life, I just wanna scatter light and love across the world - for the happiness I was never given, for the pain never healed in me :kissing_smiling_eyes: